rethinkdb/rethinkdb-rs/5-deployment/cli-options.md

 * `-j [ --join ] host:port`: host and port of a RethinkDB node to connect to
 * `--reql-http-proxy [protocol://]host[:port]`: HTTP proxy to use for performing `r.http(...)` queries, default port is 1080
 * `--canonical-address addr`: address that other RethinkDB instances will use to connect to us, can be specified multiple times

+The `--bind` option controls the default behavior for all RethinkDB ports.
+If it's specified, the `--bind-http`, `--bind-cluster` and `--bind-driver` options will override that behavior for a specific port.
+So:

+    rethinkdb --bind all --bind-cluster 192.168.0.1

+This will bind the HTTP and driver ports on all available interfaces, while the cluster port will only be bound on the loopback interface and `192.168.0.1`.

 ## Web options ##